-Like all things in life, too much of a good thing can be bad, but that doesn't mean that coconut oil isn't safe for dogs.
+Like all things in life, too much of a good thing can be bad, but that doesn't mean that coconut oil isn't dogs.
 When used properly, it can be very beneficial.
-From fatty acids and medium chain triglycerides to the medium chain fatty acid - you want to make sure you know what exactly you are feeding your furry friends.
+From fatty acids and medium-chain triglycerides to the medium-chain fatty acid - you want to make sure you know what exactly you are feeding your furry friends.

-Recommended dosages of coconut oil for dogs vary depending on who you ask.
-Some recommend a generous portion every day, but considering some of the negative aspects of coconut oil, we think it's best to feed coconut oil a little more conservatively.
+Recommended dosages of side effects of coconut oil for dogs vary depending on who you ask.
+Some recommend a generous portion every day, but considering some of the negative aspects of coconut oil, we think it's best to feed coconut oil good a little more conservatively.

 How to Use Coconut Oil for Dogs

-There are two ways to use coconut oil - either internally or topically.
+There are two ways to use oil - either internally or topically.
 Both offer different benefits and may help to resolve some minor health issues.
-As a topical treatment, the risk of saturated fats and inflammation are avoided.
+As a topical treatment, nutrient absorption the risk of saturated fats and inflammation is avoided.

-As you learned earlier, feeding coconut oil has many benefits and a few risks.
+As you learned earlier, feeding coconut oil high in saturated fat has many benefits and a few risks.
 Stick to small dosages, and rotate coconut oil into your dog's diet with other healthy oils like fish oil, hemp seed oil, or flaxseed.

 The easiest way to feed coconut oil is in their food, either in its solid or liquid state.
 For most dogs, a coconut oil topper is a welcomed treat, but you can feed it alone too.
-Most dogs wouldn't mind licking the flavourful oil right off the spoon.
+Most health benefits dogs wouldn't mind licking the flavourful oil right off the spoon.

-Another fun way to introduce coconut oil in your dog's routine is by adding it to your favourite frozen dog treat recipe, or check out some of your coconut oil may favorite treats' fatty acids that use the power of a small amount of 1 tablespoon of coconut oil to support your dog's health:
+Another fun way to introduce coconut oil into your dog's routine dog's coat is by adding it to your favorite frozen dog treat recipe, or check out some of your coconut oil may favorite treats' fatty acids that use the power of a small amount of 1 tablespoon of coconut oil to support gi tract your dog's health: